Sunoco Pipeline — Mariner East

 - Visit the Pennsylvania Department of Environmental Protection's (PaDEP) pipeline portal page (updated weekly and includes information on inadvertent returns and their status, notices of violation, and consent orders and agreements relating to the project)

-On December 8, 2017 Sunoco released their latest community newsletter to assist residents in staying up to date on the construction status of the Mariner East 2 project.
-As in previous editions, this newsletter gives updates on a segment level on the progress of the project.
-Chester and Delaware Counties are known as Segment 6.
+Sunoco periodically provides a community newsletter to assist residents in staying current with the construction status of the Mariner East 2 project.
+The newsletter provides updates, by segment, on the progress of the project.
 Any questions regarding the Mariner East 2 project can be directed to the Sunoco Pipeline Community Affairs team at 855-430-4491.
 Calls are answered 24 hours a day and are logged for responses.
-Read Newsletter

 Mariner East Mapping